laurakond/artly-api/README.md

 **To note:**

-- The ERD image shown above reflects initial model implementation.
-The final version of some of the models have been altered.
+- The ERD image shown above reflects the initial model implementation.
+The final version of some of the models has been altered.
 - the Contact model shown in the diagram is a future feature, which is covered in more detail in the [features left to implement](#features-left-to-implement) section.

 ## Agile Methodology